Lucas Silveira: Career

+Silveira started performing at the age of 18.
+He recorded two solo albums under his former name and before transitioning to male.
+Both were independently recorded and released.
+The first album is titled Perhaps and the second is titled Radio Friendly.

 Silveira founded The Cliks in 2004 alongside Ezri Kaysen and Heidi Chan.
 While the lineup changed over the years, The Cliks have released four albums and with one of their songs appearing on the L Word Soundtrack and toured with Cyndi Lauper on the True Colours Tour.
-On their fourth album, Black Tie Elevator (2013) Silveira worked producer The Weeknd and collaborator Hill Kourkoutis.
+On their fourth album, Black Tie Elevator (2013) Silveira worked with fellow Canadian singer The Weeknd and collaborator Hill Kourkoutis.
 On TV Silveira appeared on MTV's Logo TV, The Late Late Show, Jimmy Kimmel Live and in the documentrary film Riot Acts.

-Silveira was the first openly transgender man signed to a major label in 2006, at the age of 33.
+Silveira was the first openly transgender man signed to a major label record deal in 2006, at the age of 33.
 Before coming out as transgender, Silveira composed and performed folk music.
 After coming out, however, he shifted his focus to rock music.
 Describing his shift from folk to rock music, Silveira says, "When I finally came out as being trans, I found myself freer to explore that darker, more hard-core side, and my songwriting started getting heavier and heavier."

 In 2007, The Toronto Star suggested that Silveira was about to become "the first transgendered pop heartthrob ever to register on mainstream radar”.
 He was also voted as the "sexiest Canadian man" in Chart Attack's 15th Annual Readers' Poll making him the first trans man to win the award.

-Starting in September 2009 and ending in April 2016, Silveira began releasing popular cover songs on Youtube.
+Starting in September 2009 and ending in April 2016, Silveira began releasing popular cover songs on YouTube.
 Starting with Wham!'s song "Freedom" and also covered artists like Robyn, Kanye West, Lady Gaga and Justin Timberlake.
 When asked why he started this project, he explained that he did it for the sake of "doing a cover every like couple of weeks”.
 When his hormone replacement therapy began in 2010, viewers both began asking for recordings of the covers as well as asking questions about his changing voice.
-Silveira has not only been described as a role model for other transgender singers, but his covers on Youtube “enabled listening practices that reimagine engagement with contemporary musical archives and the temporality of trans experience.”
+Silveira has not only been described as a role model for other transgender singers, but his covers on YouTube “enabled listening practices that reimagine engagement with contemporary musical archives and the temporality of trans experience.”
 However, upon reflecting on this early success with a major label, he was shocked that "the band quickly hit a glass ceiling" where the "main focus wasn’t on my music.
 It was very much on my gender identity."

 In 2021, Silveira was announced as one of the hosts of the transgender-themed fashion makeover series Shine True for OutTV and Fuse.